trueos/build/manifests/README.md

 ```

 ### pkg-repo
-As part of the build process, the packages can also be automatically assembled into a full package repository which may be used for providing access to the newly-build packages on other systems.
+This section determines the default package repository configuration for the installed system.

 #### pkg-repo Options
 * **pkg-repo-name** (string) : Short-name for the package repository (default: "TrueOS")
 * **pkg-train-name** (string) : Name for the package repository train used by sysutils/sysup (default: "TrueOS")
-* **pkg-repo** (JSON Object) : Settings for the unified base+ports package repo
+* **pkg-repo** (JSON Object) : Settings for the package repository
    * **url** (string) : Public URL where the repository can be found.
 (Distro creators will need to setup access for this URL and copy the pkg repo files as needed to make them available at the given location).
    * **pubKey** (JSON Array of strings) : SSL public key to use when verifying integrity of downloaded packages (one line of test per item in the array).
 This is basically just the plain-text of the SSL public key file converted into an array of strings.
-      * **WARNING** Make sure that this public key is the complement to the private key that you are using to sign the packages!!
+      * **WARNING** Make sure that this public key is the complement to the private key which is used to sign the packages!!

 #### pkg-repo Example